Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Architecture and Implementation

-To prevent double-spends without the need for an intermediary, we link a blockchain-token that does not carry sensitive or correlatable information to the \ac{e-prescription} \ac{VC}.
-In order to provide an efficiently and conveniently usable key management associated with the token, the \ac{e-prescription} \ac{VC} includes the private key that can be used to control the token: As the patient trusts the doctor and the pharmacy concerning the prescription that they want to spend, it is not necessary that the patient has exclusive control over the token at any point in time -- the patient can simply carry information that is necessary to retrieve and invalidate the token for double-spend protection \emph{in} the \ac{e-prescription} \ac{VC}.
-As a result, we extend our architecture as follows: Doctors and pharmacies both run a blockchain client, and upon onboarding, a doctor creates a (long-term) key pair (sk$_{\mathrm{doctor}}$, pk$_{\mathrm{doctor}}$) and deploys a smart contract granting the doctor the right to create new tokens.
+To prevent the double-spending of \acp{e-prescription}, we link a blockchain-based token that does not carry sensitive information to the \ac{e-prescription} \ac{VC}.
+To provide an efficiently and conveniently usable key management associated with the token, the \ac{e-prescription} \ac{VC} includes the private key that can be used to control the token: As the patient trusts the doctor and the pharmacy concerning the prescription that they want to spend, it is not necessary that the patient has exclusive control over the token at any point in time -- the patient can simply carry information that is necessary to retrieve and invalidate the token for double-spend protection \emph{in} the \ac{e-prescription} \ac{VC}.
+Doctors and pharmacies hence both run a blockchain client, and upon onboarding, a doctor creates a (long-term) key pair (sk$_{\mathrm{doctor}}$, pk$_{\mathrm{doctor}}$) and deploys a smart contract granting the doctor the right to create new tokens.
 When the doctor wants to issue an \ac{e-prescription}, they generate a new keypair (sk$_{\mathrm{presc}}$, pk$_{\mathrm{presc}}$) that is only used for this one specific prescription.
 Next, the doctor creates a new token that can only be spent by the controller of pk$_{\mathrm{presc}}$, i.e., by anyone who knows sk$_{\mathrm{presc}}$, in the smart contract by signing an associated transaction with sk$_{\mathrm{doctor}}$.
-The doctor then includes the smart contract's address and sk$_{\mathrm{presc}}$ in the \ac{e-prescription} \ac{VC} that includes prescription-specific information such as the name of the patient, the name of the pharmaceutical, and the quantity the patient can claim.
-Consequently, any party that receives a \ac{VP} of an \ac{e-prescription} \ac{VC} that reveals sk$_{\mathrm{presc}}$ can potentially invalidate, i.e., spend, the associated token if the blockchain with the smart contract is public.
+The doctor then includes the smart contract's address and sk$_{\mathrm{presc}}$ in the \ac{e-prescription} \ac{VC}.
+Consequently, any party that receives a \ac{VP} of an \ac{e-prescription} \ac{VC} that reveals sk$_{\mathrm{presc}}$ can potentially invalidate, i.e., spend, the associated token if they can send it to an entity with write access on the blockchain.
 Thus, the patient should not reveal this attribute on the \ac{e-prescription} \ac{VC} to a party that they do not trust.
-However, selective disclosure still allows to use the \ac{e-prescription} \ac{VC} for \acp{VP} towards entities the patient does not trust regarding the token.
+Notably, selective disclosure still allows to use the \ac{e-prescription} \ac{VC} for \acp{VP} towards entities the patient does not trust regarding the control of the token.